keichi/hpcmaspa17-pfanalyzer/src/3_literature_review.md

 into the simulator.
 A limitation of LogGOPSim is that the interconnect is assumed to have full bisection bandwidth and congestion is not simulated.
 These two simulators can provide accurate performance predictions owing to their per-message simulation capability.

-However, the topology and the routing algorithm of interconnects are abstracted away in the network models of PSINS and LogGOPSim.
+However, the topology and the routing algorithm of interconnects are abstracted in the network models of PSINS and LogGOPSim.
 Therefore, these simulators cannot be used for predicting and comparing the performance of different topologies or routing algorithms.
-In contrast, our simulator allows users to compare the performance characteristic of different topologies and routing algorithms.
+In contrast, the simulator targeted in this paper allows users to compare the performance characteristic of different topologies and routing algorithms.

 ORCS\ [@Schneider2009] simulates the traffic load of each link in the interconnect for a given topology, communication pattern and routing